freadblangks/VMangos-eluna/README.md

 # VMangos-eluna

+Notice：
+For newest version of VMangos + Eluna, see this project: [Eluna-VMaNGOS] (https://github.com/Eluna-Ports/Eluna-VMaNGOS).

 This project is a [VMangos](https://github.com/vmangos/core) version with [Eluna](https://github.com/ElunaLuaEngine/Eluna) code merged.

 The original version is from [Vale](https://github.com/ValeTheVioletMote/core) and [CoolZoom](https://github.com/coolzoom),thanks for them!